eznix86/mssh/README.md

   sudo bash -s -- agent --server rendezvous.example.com:8443 --ssh-port 22
 ```

-`--node-id` (defaults to auto-detected IP) can be set for a custom name.
+if `node-id` is omited, it defaults to auto-detected IP.
+Or set unique name.

 ### Manual Build